ccoutant/dwarf-locations/chapter2-diffs.md

 - <span class="add">Undefined storage.
   Indicates no value is available and therefore cannot be read or written.
-The size of an undefined storage bank is limited to the size of the largest address space or register on the target architecture.</span>
+The size of an undefined storage bank is the size of the largest address space or register on the target architecture.</span>

 - <span class="add">Implicit storage.